protosam/Threading.js/README.md

 # Threading.js
 Class and Inline function based threading in Javascript.
-It utilizes Workers, Proxy, and JS6 Classes to provide a wonderful development experience to interact with Workers.
+It utilizes Workers, Proxy, and Classes to provide a wonderful development experience to interact with Workers.
+Essentially made for ES6, but with a Polyfill for Proxy, can work for older versions of ES.

-## Requires and Works In
-This requires `Proxy()`, `Workers()` and `classes` in javascript to work.
-It will not work for NodeJS and it will probably never be supported either since it already has so many Asynchronous features and doesn't need more function call learning curves.

-For the proxy class, you call probably use this polyfill for supporting non-es6 browsers: https://github.com/GoogleChrome/proxy-polyfill

-We have not tested it yet, but the Google guys tend to know what they're doing.
-Workers are not going to be possible to polyfill due to the way they work.

-Lastly, for classes, this was built for ES6, but there will be a backwards compatible version written soon.
-We can't really polyfill classes unfortunately.
+A good polyfill for `Proxy()` was made by the Google guys here: https://github.com/GoogleChrome/proxy-polyfill

+In regards to classes, a backwards compatible class will be built later.
+Right now Threading.js likes the ES6 spec, so we are following that.

 ## Usage
 The script that does the heavy lifting is `threading.js`.
 You include it in your html like so: